loomchild/theo-rails/README.md

 #### Collections

-You can render a collection of partials using '%collection' special attribute:
+You can render a collection of partials using `%collection` special attribute:
 ```html
 <_widget %collection="widgets" />
 ```